gustropea/GTBackup/readme.md

 - Curses UI provides real time progress.
 - Logging allows users to know how up to date their backups are.
 - Fast backups courtesy of rsync.
 ...
-Since GTBackup is based on rsync, only the changes between backup are copied.
+Since GTBackup is based on rsync, only the changes between backups are copied.
 This makes for fast backups.